Weakly--exceptional quotient singularities: Introduction

+The Chevalley-Shephard-Todd theorem (see~\cite[Theorem~4.2.5]{Springer77}) easily implies that as far as the exceptionality of the induced quotient singularities is concerned, one can assume that $G$ contains no quasi-reflections.
+Furthermore, the exceptionality of the singularity is only dependent of the group's induced action on \proj{N-1} (for details, see Section~\ref{sect:criteria}), so one can assume that $G$ is actually a subgroup of \slgroup{N}{\complex}.
+Let $\bar{G}$ be the image of $G$ in the natural projection of \slgroup{N}{\complex} onto \pglgroup{N}{\complex}.
+Since the two groups are closely related, the argument will move from considering $\bar{G}$ to considering $G$ and back at will.

+Standard notation will be used throughout this paper, but for the convenience of the reader and in order to prevent any ambiguity, the notation used will be fully described in Section~\ref{notation}.

+Since the singularities are defined by group actions, one needs to distinguish between different types of actions of subgroups of \glgroup{N}{\complex}.
+Note that any $G\subset\glgroup{N}{\complex}$ comes equipped with an action on $\complex^{N}$.
+Hence the properties of the action of $G$ can be said to be properties of $G$ (or $\bar{G}$) itself.

-(cf.\ Lemma~\ref{lemma:sl4:quadric}, \ref{usedin:trans}).
-It can easily be checked that this action is transitive. \end{eg} Although the groups in Examples~\ref{eg:intrans} and~\ref{eg:trans} look very similar, both being central extensions of quotients of $\dihgroup{4n}\times\dihgroup{4m}$ by normal subgroups isomorphic to \dihgroup{4}, only one of them is transitive and hence interesting for the purpoces of this paper. \begin{defin} The action of $H$ is primitive if there does not exist a decomposition of $\complex^{N}$ into proper linear subspaces, such that the action of $H$ permutes the subspaces.
-If such a decomposition does exist, then the action is imprimitive. \end{defin} \begin{eg} In the notation of Example~\ref{eg:intrans}, consider the action of a central extension of $\left(\mathbb{V}_{4}\times\mathbb{V}_{4}\right)\rtimes\symgroup{3}$ generated by:
+\begin{defin} The group $G$ is \emph{irreducible} if for any non-zero vector $x\in\complex^{N}$, the $G$-orbit of $x$ spans $\complex^{N}$. \end{defin} \begin{defin} The group $G$ is \emph{primitive} if there does not exist a decomposition of $\complex^{N}$ into a direct sum of proper linear subspaces, such that $G$ permutes the subspaces.
+If such a decomposition does exist, then the action is \emph{imprimitive}. \end{defin} \begin{defin} An imprimitive group $G$ is \emph{monomial}, if the action of $G$ is induced from a $1$-dimensional action of some subgroup $G'\subseteq G$.
+In other words, $G=D\rtimes T$, where $D$ consists of diagonal matrices, and $T\subseteq\symgroup{N}$ acts by permuting the basis.
+In order to avoid repetitions, throughout this paper ``monomial'' will be used to mean ``irreducible monomial'' (in particular, $T$ is assumed to be transitive). \end{defin}